bracko-3/RentMinder/README.md

 Given the electric/gas bill for the current month is $230.
 When I input $230 in the electric/gas bill box.
 Then I can save the electric/gas bill to the app.

+1.5

+Given the other expenses is $100 for the month.
+When I input adsadfsdsfad in the other bill box.
+Then i will not be able to save the other expense bill to the app and will get a error toast message of other bill box not inputted correctly.

 ### Requirement 2: Send Reminders

 #### Scenario